-IT Lab’s partner Microsoft shares how - by using IT strategically - organisations can build an effective hybrid cloud environment.
+IT Lab’s partner Microsoft shares how - by using IT strategically - you can build an effective hybrid cloud environment for your organisation.

 George Tubb, Microsoft’s Territory Channel Manager sets the scene: “If you were starting a company today, without the legacy shackles, you would do things differently.
 Your IT would not be cumbersome and unstrategic; you would leverage it to be competitive and disruptive.

 “Established businesses desire the same freedom.
 There’s a strong appetite to modernise, for IT teams to be able to say ‘yes’ easily.
 A cloud platform is key to realising these ambitions, whether that's hybrid or a full public cloud solution.